benyoon2003/Planner-System/code/README.txt

  following suit the view class and interface cna be found in the view package.
 We created a controller package that is empty as that was not a part of the assignment but will be in the future.

+ Changes for part 2:
+    To reflect on the comments made from the TA on our previous model implementation, we fixed memory leakage in the User class, documented the PlannerView better, and made the observation methods within Event public.